 For example, if you've developed a series of blog posts, such as a series about customer retention, you could turn them into a comprehensive customer service ebook.

 2. Make sure the quality of your content always remains high.

 Whether you're creating a single piece of content a week or several pieces a day, the quality of your content should always remain extremely high if you want it to pay off in the long run.

 Creating an editorial checklist will help you manage this process.
-With a checklist, you can quickly check each piece of content for quality issues and also educate your team on what it takes to publish content in your company.
+With a checklist, you can quickly check each piece of content for quality issues and educate your team on what it takes to publish content for your company.

-In our content blueprint, we have a range of templates that make scaling your content really easy and provided an easy-to-use, ready-made editorial checklist.
+In HubSpot's content blueprint, you'll find a range of templates that make scaling content really easy and provides an intuitive, ready-made editorial checklist.